cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

    @parameters
    --patch_x, --patch_y, --patch_t: patch size in three dimensions
-   --GPU: specify the GPU used for conversion
+   --GPU: specify the GPU used for file conversion
    --denoise_model: the folder containing the pre-trained models.
    ```

-   The recommended patch size is 200 × 200 × 80 pixels.
+   The recommended patch size is 200x200x80 pixels.
 Put the pth model and yaml file in `./pth` path.
 The default name of ONNX file name is the model file name.

-   We also provide a pre-trained ONNX model in `./model` .
-The patch size of `cal_mouse_mean_200_40_full.onnx` and `cal_mouse_mean_200_80_full.onnx` are  200 × 200 × 40 pixels and 200 × 200 × 80 pixels, respectively.
+   We provide a pre-trained ONNX model in `./model` .
+The patch size of `cal_mouse_mean_200_40_full.onnx` and `cal_mouse_mean_200_80_full.onnx` are  200x200x40 pixels and 200x200x80 pixels, respectively.
 The calcium imaging data used for training these model were captured by our customized two-photon microscope:

 ​    *Key imaging parameters of training data:*